-For instance, a VPN saying that they have zero logging policy is not enough.
-Most of the VPNs goes against their own claim if you go through further content.
-Such VPNs have a long list for the user’s personal data – such as IP address, browsing history, etc. – which is kept by the VPN.
+For instance, a VPN saying that they have a zero-logging policy is not enough.
+Most of the VPNs go against their own claim if you go through further content.
+Such VPNs have a long list for the user’s personal data – such as IP address, browsing the history, etc. – which is kept by the VPN.

 Many people don’t take it seriously.
 But, if your data is still present somewhere then how it is safe?
 And what is the use of having a VPN?

 Therefore, you shouldn’t go for any such VPN in any case.
 You should look for a VPN which keep the least amount of personal data for really important use.
 Even you can find some VPNs which just take your email address for the registration process and nothing else.

 Advanced Secure VPN Features